henriqueambrosano/henriqueambrosano/README.md

 <br/>

 ## What I want to do next :thinking:
-- Backend Development (to become a Full-Stack developer)
+- Improve all the languages that i already know(to become a better Full-Stack developer)
 - Larn Solidity and more about BlockChain development